 The Diamondback Century 6C bike is a great choice if you want to get into more serious road racing or performance-oriented riding.
 As you get better, you can swap some aluminum parts for carbon and reduce the weight of the bike even more.

 Diamondback Road Bikes On Amazon

-Apart from these six newest models that you can get on the official Diamondback website, there are other, older models that you can buy on Amazon.
+The Century models are only available on Amazon at the moment.
 These older models are just as good and just as reliable as the newest ones.
 Why does Diamondback then do not sell them on the official website?

 This is done purely for marketing reasons because they want to improve sales of their new bikes (which is perfectly fine).
 This way, the sections on the main website are not too cluttered, and it’s easier to find what you’re looking for.
 You can still get the good old models on Amazon, for a decent price, and under good conditions.

 Bottom LineThe Diamondback Century is a true results-oriented series.
 It features models for all types of riders and all purposes.
 No matter if you are a beginner or a racer, you can find a model that suits you.
 You get to choose between the materials, groupsets, and price points.
 So, there is something for everyone here!